Training

 • Find signals on CAN bus and create a DBC file.

-• Reverse engineer a checksum algorithm and spoof a message.
+• Reverse engineer a checksum algorithm and spoof a message

-Day 2 - Hardware and tool development
+Day 2 - Diagnostic Protocols and Hardware

 Theory:

-• Discuss different micro-controller architectures commonly used in ECUs.
+• Discuss different microcontroller architectures commonly used in ECUs.

 • PCB reverse engineering, extract firmware from ECU using debug probe.

-• Fault injection attacks against automotive micro-controllers.
+• Fault injection attacks against automotive microcontrollers.

 Hands-On: